Constitution of the NYFC: Article VII, Section 2-Section 8

 vi. review the core curriculum, from time to time, with particular attention to changes in course offerings that impact on the core;

-a) The Committee on Academic Resources is composed of up to 10 elected voting members of the NYFC.
+a) The Committee on Academic Resources is composed of up to 10 elected voting members and 2 elected alternate members of the NYFC.
 The University Librarian; the Director of the New York Library; the Director of Academic Computing, and one representative from the Provost's Office and one representative of each Academic Dean's Office will serve as ex officio members of the committee.

 b) The primary duties of the Committee on Academic Resources are to make recommendations to the NYFC on matters found below:

 i.
-To develop more effective and general use of the Learning Resources of the University, including, but not limited to the Library, Educational Media and the Academic Computer Laboratory;
+To develop more effective and general use of the Learning Resources of the University, including, but not limited to the Library, Educational Media, the Academic Computer Laboratory, and other instructional technologies;

 ii.
 To assist in the improvement of the physical plant and equipment of the Library, Educational Media and Academic Computing;